breki/demeton/pomodoro-Demeton.md

 - implement step builders for standard steps
     - they also need to parse parameters from strings into their own types

+## Wed 30.10.
+- Implement the positive scenario for parsing elevation color scale parameter in the shading script.

 ## Tue 29.10.
 - Started working on parsing specific shading steps.
 - `buildShadingPipeline` now accepts a dictionary of registered step builders.